Althausur History, Family Crest & Coats of Arms

 Early History of the Althausur family

-Another 169 words (12 lines of text) covering the years 1556 and 1637 are included under the topic Early Althausur History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Althausur research.
+Another 85 words (6 lines of text) covering the years 1556 and 1637 are included under the topic Early Althausur History in all our PDF Extended History products and printed products wherever possible.

 Althausur Spelling Variations